peakshift/bolt.fun/pages/02_guide/70_web-services/02_galoy/00_introduction.md

 ---

 {% include picture.html
-   image = "/assets/images/web-services/lnurl/introduction.png"
+   image = "/assets/images/web-services/introduction.png"
-   retina = "/assets/images/web-services/lnurl/introduction@2x.png"
+   retina = "/assets/images/web-services/introduction@2x.png"
-   mobile = "/assets/images/web-services/lnurl/introduction-mobile.png"
+   mobile = "/assets/images/web-services/introduction-mobile.png"
-   mobileRetina = "/assets/images/web-services/lnurl/introduction-mobile@2x.png"
+   mobileRetina = "/assets/images/web-services/introduction-mobile@2x.png"
    alt-text = ""
    width = 1600
    height = 900
    layout = "full-width"
 %}

-# GraphQL API for On-chain/Lightning via user accounts
+## GraphQL API for Onchain/Lightning via User Accounts

-The Galoy API...
+The Galoy API provides access to onchain and lightning network payments/receipts via user accounts on an internal accounting system.
+As an authenticated user a web service can do the following on a user's behalf:
+- generate lightning invoices to receive payments against
+- pay lightning invoices from a user balance
+- generate onchain addresses to receive payments
+- pay to an onchain address
+- pay to another user on the same galoy instance

+The API is available from any deployed Galoy instance at that instance's endpoint.
+You can play with the offical Galoy testnet instance via a playground setup at: [api.staging.galoy.io/graphql](https://api.staging.galoy.io/graphql)

 ---

 ### [User]({{ "/guide/web-services/galoy/user" }})